eunomia-bpf/bpf-developer-tutorial/src/18-further-reading/ebpf-security.md

 - Linux Plumbers: <https://lpc.events/event/17/contributions/1639/>
 - Repo: <https://github.com/eunomia-bpf/bpftime>

-> It may only limited to centain eBPF program types and usecases, not a general approach for kernel eBPF.
+> It may only limited to certain eBPF program types and usecases, not a general approach for kernel eBPF.

 ## Conclusion